OpenDSA/OpenDSA/RST/source/SortingLowerBound.rst

 However, we are interested here in knowing what the *best* sorting algorithm could have as its minimum cost in the worst case.
-In other words, we would like to know what is the \emph{smallest}
-depth possible for the *deepest* node in the tree for any sorting algorithm.
+In other words, we would like to know what is the *smallest* depth possible for the *deepest* node in the tree for any sorting algorithm.